Glossary

 Persistent Storage

 The client stores information in Persistent Storage which it needs each time it starts.
-For example the last processed instruction.
+For example the last processed Instruction.
 A hash value of each item of information is stored in the registry, which the client uses to ensure it trusts each item.
+Persistent storage includes a local database that is compressed and encrypted in a way that ensures a very low impact on device performance and security.
+This database is used to store data for the Client Activity Record feature.

 PowerShell Provider

 This is a Windows specific internal provider within the 1E agent library.
-It provides functionality to execute powershell.exe from a fixed location (System32\WindowsPowerShell\v1.0) on a PowerShell (.sp1) script and return the result.
+It provides functionality to execute powershell.exe from a fixed location System32\WindowsPowerShell\v1.0 on a PowerShell .sp1 script and return the result.
+Some earlier versions of Windows (such as Windows XP) do not support PowerShell.

-1E product pack deployment tool
+Product pack deployment tool

 Providers